The Youth Garden Project’s Youth Programs are designed to meet the needs in the community and each program incorporates the following principles:

 Photography and art classes practice what they learn in class by capturing the beauty of the garden either with their camera lens or paintbrush.
 A Biology class participates in a scavenger hunt during their winter trimester and the Family and Consumer Science class has learned about compost and the Scoville scale.

-If you are a teacher and interested in bringing your class to the Youth Garden Project, please contact our Program Manager.
+If you are a teacher and interested in bringing your class to the Youth Garden Project, please contact our Youth Programs Director.

 Never Miss A Beet!